 Overall, these clinical data suggest that the patients who received AVICINE and responded by making hCG antibodies had improved median survival compared to patients treated with chemotherapeutic drugs.
 AVICINE was found to be safe and did not exhibit the toxicity associated with cytotoxic drug treatment.
 Based on these data, we started a Phase III pivotal trial in 800 patients with metastatic colorectal cancer in 2001.
 This trial randomizes patients receiving first-line therapy for metastatic colorectal cancer to one of two treatments: combination chemotherapy or combination chemotherapy plus AVICINE.
 The trial will be evaluated by comparing median survival and time-to-disease progression in the two treatments.
 The FDA has recently reviewed the safety profile of the combination chemotherapy that is currently the standard of care in first-line colorectal cancer.
 Concerns with this type of combination chemotherapy are prompting all investigators using it, including AVI, to re-evaluate study designs with this type of chemotherapy.
-We may modify our protocol in this Phase III trial in consultation with the FDA to avoid the toxicity associated with combination chemotherapy and shorten the study timeline.
+We may modify our protocol in this Phase III trial in consultation with the FDA to avoid the toxicity associated with the chemotherapy used in each of the study arms.
+We are considering modifying the protocol to second-line therapy which would avoid the toxicity associated with combination chemotherapy and shorten the study timeline.